02Kenzo/objectionwiki/Patching-iOS-Applications.md

 * [next steps](#next-steps)

 ## preparations - xcode
 First and foremost, you need to register for an Apple Developer account.
-A free one works fine, but you need to keep in mind that you will only be allowed to run patched applications for 7 days, before repeating the patching/signing/installation process.
+A free one works fine, but you need to keep in mind that you will only be allowed to run patched applications for 7 days, before repeating the patching/signing/installation process again.

 To register: